qhgz2013/so-vits-svc-pipeline/README.md

 pip install -r requirements.txt
 ```

-**Note**: Package `Dora` and `pip` is not necessary for running UVR tasks, if error encounters during installing requirements packages, try remove the above two lines from requirements.txt.
+**Note**: Package `Dora` (which relies on an outdated version of `scikit-learn`) and `pip` (which is already installed) is not necessary for running UVR tasks.
+If error encounters during installing requirements packages, try remove the above two lines from requirements.txt.

 After installation, run UVR GUI and download required models (optional) via: `python UVR.py`